 But with manual AP processes duplicate payment searches are somewhere between difficult and impossible.

 AP automation performs duplicate payment searches automatically.
-And will not just flag potential duplicate payment, but will prevent them from being processed at all.
+And it doesn’t just flag potential duplicate payments – it prevents them from being processed at all.

 Data Entry Controls

 Data entry is the most tedious, time consuming and error-prone aspect of processing non-PO invoices.

 Creating controls for data accuracy is the single most difficult item on the Accounts Payable Internal Control Checklist in a manual PO process.

 But creating that control is simple when you implement AP automation.

 For example, CoreIntegrator’s Verified Data Capture Service not only automatically captures invoice data, but that data is then verified by up to four humans, providing near 100% accuracy of invoice data.